 Ambient temperature at around your backup battery cells must remain near the ideal level of 77 degrees F. a higher temperature degrades the cells, and a lower temperature decreases the capacity of the overall battery string.

 Server rooms and data centers also need temperature sensors.
 At DPS, we've spoken with several clients who have suffered multiple server shutdowns due to air-conditioning failures.
-We typically receive phone call that describe an all-to-common situation.
+We typically receive a phone call that describes an all-too-common situation.
 It is:

 In each of these cases, they successfully deployed small temperature sensors and a controlling RTU device.
 Both operate on the AC power typically available in IT environments.
-The sensors continuously monitor the server room temperature and send an e-mail notification when there's an issue.
+The sensors continuously monitor the server room temperature and send alerts as text messages or emails when there's an issue.

-(Refer to this alarm features definitions page for definitions of unknown terms in this article).
+You can refer to this alarm features definitions page for definitions of unknown terms in this article.

 Have a specific question?
 Ask our team of expert engineers and get a specific answer!

 Sign up for the next DPS Factory Training!